croixk/rewards_program/README.md

 ```

 ## Design Decisions
 I made the decision to complete this challenge as a Ruby on Rails API application.
-I created a database table in Rails for the transactions, storing each new transaction as an item in the table, and used Active Record to efficiently handle my database queries, where possible.
+I created a database table in Rails using PostgreSQL for the transactions, storing each new transaction as an item in the table, and used Active Record to efficiently handle my database queries, where possible.

 When points are spent, my spend points method created new transactions to store this information in the transaction record, instead of updating existing transactions, since my assumption was that this would better fulfill the project intent, and would be more suitable for an accounting team.